+- (a) an UV cutoff Λ ,

+- (b) Pauli-Villars regularisation

+- Introduce a heavy partner particle.

+- Why does this fail for the tadpole diagram?

+- Introduce an additional term to regularise the integral.

+- Perform the regularisation.

-- (a) an UV cutoff Λ , - (b) Pauli-Villars regularisation, thus introducing a heavy partner particle, - (c) dimensional regularisation, shifting the spacetime dimensions from 4 to $d = 4 \varepsilon$.
+- (c) dimensional regularisation, shifting the spacetime dimensions from 4 to $d=4-\varepsilon$.